timbeechey/tangram/README.md

 # Building from source

-To build the source first install the [love2d](https://www.love2d.org/) game engine.
-The download the [boon](https://github.com/camchenry/boon) build tool.
+To build the source first install the [love2d](https://www.love2d.org/) game engine and the [boon](https://github.com/camchenry/boon) build tool.
 From within the source directory execute the command:

 ```
 boon build . --target windows